cdondrup/naoqi_interfaces/README.md

 Again, like above, the function registered cannot have any arguments but as above we circumvent this by using the `lambda` trick.
 You can pass any number of functions to the `on_shutdown` method or call it multiple times.
 The shutdown functions are executed in the sequence they were added.

-Note, the `ServiceProxy` has to be created after the `EventManager` to make sure that there is a connection to the robot.
+Note, the `ServiceProxy("ALAnimatedSay")` has to be created after the `EventManager` to make sure that there is a connection to the robot.